 Disinfection The inactivation of disease-causing organisms using chemicals, radiation (including solar), heat or physical separation processes.
 District local government The local government authority.
 It usually has the responsibility of planning and post-construction monitoring of water facilities and may be involved in monitoring the construction work.
-Ecological sanitation (Ecosan) Sanitation design which strives to protect ecosystems and treats excreta as a valuable resource to be recycled.
-The term is widely understood to reflect this general approach to excreta management, but Ecosan technology often implements the approach through the separation of urine and faeces at the level of the individual toilet.
+Ecological sanitation (Ecosan) Sanitation design which strives to protect ecosystems and treats excreta as a valuable resourt to be recycled.
+The term is widely understood to reflect this general approach to excreta management, but Ecosan technology often implements the approach through the separation urine and faeces at the level of the individual toilet.
 Effective use of services The use and management of water and sanitation services in ways that maximise expected health, economic and productivity benefits.
 Empowerment The effort performed by an individual or group of individuals to build and strengthen a community's independence and self-reliance/confidence by stimulating the community's own initiative and creative potential.
 Enabling Environment A set of conditions comprising laws, policies, financial instruments, formal organisations, community organisations and partnerships, which together support and promote the effective and efficient delivery of WASH services.
 Environmental cleanliness Behaviours, facilities and policies that are aimed at ensuring a sanitary environment and controlling environmental factors involved in disease transmission.
 It includes sanitation (defined as the infrastructure and services required for the safe management of human excreta) but also includes hygienic management and/or disposal of human and animal excreta, solid waste management, water and wastewater treatment, industrial waste treatment, drainage of surface water and sullage, washing facilities for personal and domestic hygiene, food safety, housing and workplace sanitation, control of disease vectors and air pollution control.
 Equity When all people's unique needs are taken into consideration and they are provided the resources and opportunities they need to achieve an outcome equal to others.
-Evaluation The systematic and objective assessment of the design, implementation and results of a project, program or policy.
-The aim is to determine the relevance and fulfilment of objectives, efficiency, effectiveness, impact and sustainability.
+Evaluation The systematic and objective assessment of the design, implementation and results of a project program or policy.
+The aim is to determine the relevance and fulfilment of objectives, efficience effectiveness, impact and sustainability.
 An evaluation should provide information that is credible and useful, enabling the incorporation of lessons learned into the decision-making process of both recipients and donors.
 Excreta Waste matter that comes from a person or animal's body, especially faeces or urine.
 Faecal-oral transmission The passage or transfer of disease pathogens contained in faecal matters from one host to another via the mouth through contaminated water or food.
 Food hygiene Actions and conditions aimed at keeping food clean and safe in the entire pre-consumption chain in order to prevent disease.
 Gender equality The state in which women and men, and girls and boys, enjoy the same rights, resources, opportunities and protections associated with WASH services.
 Girls and women have agency to use those rights, capabilities, resources and opportunities to make strategic choices, claims and decisions about WASH services without the fear of coercion or violence.
-Gender Equality and Social Inclusion (GESI) World Vision defines GESI as a process of transformation that 1) promotes equal and inclusive access, decision-making, participation and well-being of the most vulnerable; 2) transforms systems, social norms and relations to enable the most vulnerable to participate in and benefit equally from development interventions; 3) Builds individual and collective agency (or empowerment), resilience and action; and 4) Promotes the empowerment and well-being of vulnerable children, their families and communities.
-Gender mainstreaming The process of assessing the implications for women and men of any planned WASH action, including legislation, policies or programs, in all areas and at all levels.
-It is a strategy for identifying women and men's concerns and experiences from the design, implementation, monitoring and evaluation of WASH policies and programs in all steps so that women and men benefit equally.
+Gender Equality and Social Inclusion (GESI) systems, social norms and relations to enable the most vulnerable to participate in and beneficiate and benefi Gender mainstreaming The process of assessing the implications for women and men of any planned WASH action, including legislation, policies or programs, in all areas and at all levels.
+It is a strategy for identifying women and men's concerns and experiences from the design implementation.